ins-6009/Hello-World/README.md

 # Hello-World
 Attention!
-This is just a test projest.
+This is just a test project.